TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

    <a href="/index.php?id=29&tx_blogexample_pi1[action]=new&tx_blogexample_pi1[blog]=12&tx_blogexample_pi1[controller]=Post">Create a new Post</a>

-This was created with the following Fluid code in the template *EXT:blog_example/Resources/Private/Templates/Post/Index.html*:
+This is created with the following Fluid code in the template *EXT:blog_example/Resources/Private/Templates/Post/Index.html*:

 .. index:: Fluid; f:link.action